Digital-Media/hyp2vo-t1-examples/README.md

 ## Usage

-1. Get a development webserver stack with PHP enabled (e.g., the [fhooe-webdev](https://github.com/Digital-Media/fhooe-webdev) Vagrant image or the [fhooe-web-dock](https://github.com/Digital-Media/fhooe-web-dock) Docker containers).
+1. Get a development webserver stack (e.g., the [fhooe-web-dock](https://github.com/Digital-Media/fhooe-web-dock) Docker containers or the [fhooe-webdev](https://github.com/Digital-Media/fhooe-webdev) Vagrant image).
 2. Get a proper PHP IDE (e.g., [PhpStorm](https://www.jetbrains.com/phpstorm/)).
-3. Clone the repository or download it as a ZIP file into your server's document root, the Vagrant shared folder or the Docker volume.
+3. Clone the repository or download it as a ZIP file into your server's document root, the Docker or Vagrant shared folder.
 4. Open the files in your web browser.
 The examples for each lecture are in the respective folder (e.g., `vl01` for lecture 1).

 * Use your PHP IDE to examine the contents of the files and see how they work.